Robert Drasnin

-Robert Drasnin (November 17, 1927 – May 13, 2015) was an American composer and clarinet player.
+Robert Jackson Drasnin (November 17, 1927 – May 13, 2015) was an American composer and clarinet player.

 Robert Drasnin was born on November 17, 1927, in Charleston, West Virginia.
 At an early age Drasnin was interested in the Clarinet so he took lessons but when his family moved to Los Angeles he wasn't able to start until 1938.
 He attended Franklin Avenue Grammar School in East Hollywood and then Thomas Starr King Junior High and eventually Los Angeles High School in which he joined the American Federation of Musicians.
 Drasnin joined the United States Army after graduation and served during the Korean War.

 Dionysus Records announced that Robert Drasnin died on May 13, 2015.

+Robert Drasnin died Wednesday, May 13, 2015 at Providence Tarzana Medical Center, in Tarzana, Los Angeles neighborhood, California.
+He was 87.
+Death was due to complications from a recent fall.

 Career

 Robert Drasnin spent the vast majority of his career in music composing for films and television shows.
 He composed or supervised scores for well over 100 films and TV shows.

-In 1955 Drasnin scored the film Teenage Devil Dolls, and his other film scores included Ride in the Whirlwind (1966), Picture Mommy Dead (1966), The Kremlin Letter (1970), Dr. Cook's Garden (1971), A Taste of Evil (1971), The Candy Snatchers (1973) and Crisis in Mid-Air (1979).
+In 1955 Drasnin scored the film Teenage Devil Dolls, and his other film scores included Ride in the Whirlwind (1966), Picture Mommy Dead (1966), Daughter of the Mind (1969), The Kremlin Letter (1970), Crowhaven Farm (1970), The Old Man Who Cried Wolf (1970), Dr. Cook's Garden (1971), A Taste of Evil (1971), The Candy Snatchers (1973), Crisis in Mid-Air (1979) and Love, Mary (1985).
 Drasnin also scored incidental music for such notable TV shows as The Twilight Zone, Mission: Impossible, Wild, Wild West, Hawaii Five-0, Time Tunnel, Lost In Space, Mannix, The Man From U.N.C.L.E. and Voyage To The Bottom of the Sea.

 Robert Drasnin served as music supervisor at CBS for such TV shows as Gunsmoke, Wagon Train, The Twilight Zone and a host of made for TV movies.

 In 1959 Robert Drasnin received his M.A. in music from UCLA in Los Angeles.
 That same year, while working at Tops Records, Drasnin was approached by David Pell, the head of the label, to create an Exotica album.
 Pell wanted a record that would cash in on the popularity of the Exotica genre made popular by Martin Denny and Arthur Lyman.
 Drasnin created 12 original compositions and would spend the later part of 1959 recording the record, originally released under the title Voodoo: Exotic Music From Polynesia And The Far East.
 Among the musical personnel was a young pianist by the name of John Williams who would later go on to score such notable films as Star Wars and Jaws.
 The LP was released on Tops/Mayfair records in both mono and stereo versions.
 The cover artwork for the LP featured a photo of a woman in a leopard print bikini dancing as two loin cloth-clad men play bongos in a dark jungle-like setting, bathed in red light.
 The original cover art was not used in the two different compact disc reissues of the album.